mac-comp127/units-and-coins/README.md

 **🌈🦋🦄 ¡¡¡THIS IS THE BEST PART OF THE ASSIGNMENT!!! 🦄🦋🌈**

 …replace _all of the repeated code_ with calls to `computeDenomination`.
 You get to _delete a whole lot of code_.
 Enjoy!!
+Deleting code is one of the best parts of programming.

 When you are done, all the tests should still pass.